AmberWilkie/snack-app/README.md

   ```

   Format your repo like this: `YOUR_GITHUB_NAME/PROJECT_REPO`.
 This setup will deploy your application after a successful build at develop or master.

+## Files to Adjust
+- `config/database.yml` - rename your databases or they will be stuck at "blank_rails_scaffold".

 ### Last step: build awesome Rails apps!!